arnoldt100/anansi/doxygen_documentation/sources/DevelopersDocumentation/InheritanceDesignPatterns/TypeErasureInheritance.md

     template <typename T>
     class OwningShapeModel<T>;

-and `OwningShapeModel` constructor takes a concrete shape, `Circle`, Square, ..., that is used to initialize the data member `OwningShapeModel::concreteShape_`.
+and `OwningShapeModel` constructor takes a concrete shape, e.g. `Circle`, `Square`, e.t.c., that is used to initialize the data member `OwningShapeModel::concreteShape_`.

     template <typename T>
     explcit OwningShapeModel<T>::OwningShapeModel( T & aConcreteShape) :
     concreteShape_{aConcreteShape};

-`OwningShapeModel` must also override all virtual functions of `ShapeConcept`. `ShapeConcept` has virtual functions  `ShapeConcept::draw` and `ShapeConcept::clone` and a possible implementation of the `OwningShapeModel::draw`is listed below.
+In addition `OwningShapeModel` must override all virtual functions of `ShapeConcept`. `ShapeConcept` has virtual functions  `ShapeConcept::draw` and `ShapeConcept::clone`.
+A possible implementation of the `OwningShapeModel::draw`is listed below.

     OwningShapeModel::draw() const override